open-telemetry/semantic-conventions/docs/rpc/connect-rpc.md

 **[1]:** If response is not successful and if error code available.

-**[2]:** Instrumentations SHOULD require an explicit configuration of which metadata values are to be captured.
+**[2] `rpc.connect_rpc.request.metadata`:** Instrumentations SHOULD require an explicit configuration of which metadata values are to be captured.
 Including all request metadata values can be a security risk - explicit configuration helps avoid leaking sensitive information.

-**[3]:** Instrumentations SHOULD require an explicit configuration of which metadata values are to be captured.
+**[3] `rpc.connect_rpc.response.metadata`:** Instrumentations SHOULD require an explicit configuration of which metadata values are to be captured.
 Including all response metadata values can be a security risk - explicit configuration helps avoid leaking sensitive information.

 `rpc.connect_rpc.error_code` has the following list of well-known values.
 If one of them applies, then the respective value MUST be used; otherwise, a custom value MAY be used.